Skip to content

 At Thomson Reuters, developing and applying AI’s unique capabilities also means finding ways to remove the technical barriers between a customer with a question and the answer they are looking for.
 That’s why Thomson Reuters has invested so much time and energy into developing search capabilities that utilize “natural language processing,” or NLP.
 NLP technology is useful because people don’t always know exactly what they are looking for, so NLP allows them to formulate search questions in everyday language.
 AI-enabled search tools then extrapolate the best answer from whatever verbal clues the user provides, whether the question is fully formulated or not.

 For customers, NLP capabilities are just another way to make Thomson Reuters products easier to use.
 But behind the scenes, developing an accurate, intuitive form of NLP represents an extraordinary technological achievement.
-Thomson Reuter’s commitment to continuous innovation made it possible, of course, but so did a century’s worth of institutional knowledge and technical expertise.
+The company’s commitment to continuous innovation made it possible, but so did a century’s worth of institutional knowledge and technical expertise.

 Today, the field of cognitive computing is evolving so quickly that new possibilities are opening up every day.
 Various forms of machine learning and artificial intelligence now guide computer systems in most major industries, from agriculture and aviation to finance, medicine, automobiles, e-commerce, government, education, media, and many other fields.
 Cognitive computing is also changing the way many knowledge workers do their jobs, providing lawyers, accountants, business consultants, compliance officers, and other professionals with the tools they need to enhance their productivity and competitiveness.